nysenate/NYSenate.gov-Website-D9/web/themes/contrib/thunder_admin/README.md

 * JS linting (folder: js)

 #### Visual Regression Tests
-Travis will check the theme for changes with a visual regression test.
+Github actions will check the theme for changes with a visual regression test.
 If you changed some styling, please provide new reference images.

 You can use the continous integration infrastructure to update the visual regression reference images by adding [UPDATE_SCREENSHOTS] to your commit message